Eric Norris: 1998–present: continued racing and stunt work in films

 Norris ran the No. 32 Jani-King Chevrolet Silverado for Matt Stowe in three 2001 races.
 His best finish of the season was a 17th at Texas.
 In the fall, a 23rd at California Speedway was the first time that Norris ran at a track other than Texas since 1997.
 He finished fifth in the standings in the West Series, but did not win another race.
 He won the championship by 119 points in 2002, winning twice and finishing in the top ten for every race during the season.

 Norris did not return to the Craftsman Truck Series until 2004, when once again, Jim Smith and Ultra Motorsports gave Norris a two-race deal.
 Norris was 36th in his first start at Texas, but in his next start at Homestead-Miami, Norris finished 14th.

 In 2005, Norris ran four races, all for Green Light Racing.
 In his first start of the year at Texas, Norris had his best career weekend to date, churning in his best career start and best career finish of 12th.
 There, he also led his first career lap.
 He only finished one of the other three starts, which was a 20th at Kansas Speedway.

 He made his Busch Series debut in 2005, running a pair of races for MacDonald Motorsports.
 He qualified 35th and finished 41st in his debut at California in February, after the No. 72 P4OT.com Chevy broke an engine.
 Norris then returned at Las Vegas, finishing 35th, ten laps off the pace.

 Norris returned to Green Light early in 2006, running their No. 07 truck at California.
 However, an early crash put him to 35th in the results.
 Norris competed in some more races for Green Light in 2006 with some good runs.

 Ever since, Norris consistently works in the stunt department in both films and television.
 Some these credits includes Mike Judge's Office Space (1999), Jon Turteltaub's National Treasure (2004), Ben Affleck's The Town (2010) among many others.

 In 2015, Norris was nominated at the 67th Emmy Awards for Outstanding Stunt Coordination for a Drama Series, Limited Series or Movie for his participation as a stunt coordinator on the hit show Sons of Anarchy created by Kurt Sutter.

 Personal life

 Norris and his brother Mike are the two sons of the union of actor Chuck Norris and Dianne Holecheck.
-Through his father, Norris is the nephew of Aaron Norris, the stepson of Gena Norris, has a half brother and two half sisters.
+Through his father, Norris is the nephew of Aaron Norris, the stepson of Gena Norris, and has a half brother and two half sisters.

-Norris has lived with his wife, Stephanie, since circa 1993 and they have four children together: three daughters, Camrynn (born 1995), Chloe (born 1998) and Chantz (born 2000), and one son Cash (born 2010).
+Norris has lived with his wife, Stephanie, since circa 1993 and they have four children together: three daughters, Camrynn (b.
+1995), Chloe (b.
+1998), and Chantz (b.
+2000), and one son, Cash (b.
+2010).
 The family lives in California.